incodehq/incode-platform/README.md

   - bulleted list
   - tables

-The implementation uses [docx4j](http://www.docx4java.org) and [jdom2](http://www.jdom.org).
+The implementation uses [docx4j](http://www.docx4java.org), [guava](https://code.google.com/p/guava-libraries/) and [jdom2](http://www.jdom.org).
 Databinding to custom XML parts (the `.docx` file format's in-built support) is *not* used because this feature did not support repeating datasets prior to 2013.

+This domain service was originally written to integrate with [Apache Isis](http://isis.apache.org).
+However it has no dependencies on Isis and can be used as a standalone utility.

 ## API ##